frederic-perez/AmE-dictionary/data/idioms.md

 __curve ball__
 __cushy job__ :two: A job that is easy, stress-free, and/or very well paid. _Since I got this cushy job managing a toy store, I’ve gotten to sit around playing with toys all day._
 __cuss a blue streak__ To use profane language with great rapidity and intensity. _My dad cussed a blue streak after he found out I’d put a dent in his car._ _He gathered the players together and then commenced cussing a blue streak at very high volume._
+__cuss out__ To use profane language as a reprimand or attack.
+A noun or pronoun can be used between “cuss” and “out.” _I cussed out the driver that nearly backed into my car._ _I had to cuss him out—he was just being so rude!_
 __custard apple__ _n_ :es: chirimoya
 __cut (one’s) teeth__ :three::hammer:
 __cut (one) some slack__ :two::hammer: